 Choosing the right basil

-If you're serious about making good pesto, using this technique, get a good, sharp (preferably large, single blade) mezzaluna, or a good knife - you'll need it.
+If you're serious about making good pesto using the hand-chop technique you'll need a sharp (preferably large, single blade) mezzaluna, or a good knife.
+The sharpness of your blade absolutely matters - you don't want to bruise or tear your basil.
+Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Chopping the ingredients will take twenty minutes or so.
-Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Once you chop your ingredients, you'll form them into a cake, pictured above.
 You add olive oil to this cake, and it's magic - below.

 How to Store Pesto

 Store any pesto you might use in the next day or two, refrigerated, under a thin film of olive oil.
 You can also freeze it in snack-sized baggies.
-Thaw and toss whatever gnocchi or pasta you like with it.
+Thaw and toss with whatever gnocchi, ravioli, or other favorite pasta you like - and a good splash of pasta water!

 How to Make Pesto like an Italian Grandmother